When we want inner peace, how to stop the mind getting in the way?

 Once you’ve had this realisation – that you are not your thoughts (nor any of your feelings or physical sensations) – you do not need to be a victim of your mind or of your body anymore.

-For more on mindfulness, see also ‘What’s the difference between thinking-feeling, mindfulness and consciousness?’.
+For more on mindfulness, see also ‘‘What’s the difference between consciousness, watching, mindfulness and awareness?’’.

 Using the mind to go beyond the mind